Mimi's Organic Eats » Recipes » Cookies

 - Preheat the oven to 350°F. Line a baking sheet with parchment paper.

 - To make the dough: In the bowl of a stand mixer fitted with the paddle attachment, add the butter, cane sugar, and vanilla extract.
-Mix on low until combined and there are no chunks of butter.
-Add the eggs and mix just slightly, enough to break the yolks.

 - Using your hands form a large log out of the cookie dough and flatten slightly so it’s about 1-inch thick, it should be about 13 x 3 inches.

-- Store in a cool dry place for up to 7 days.
+- Store in a cool, dry place for up to 7 days.

 Notes